slimandslam/schwab-client-js/docs/DeveloperReference.md

 Stock Symbol: XYZ<br />
 Expiration: 2021/01/15<br />
 Type: Call<br />
-Strike Price: $62.50**<br />
+Strike Price: $62.50**

 ```
 import { optionSymbol } from "schwab-client-js/orderhelp";
 const optsymbol = optionSymbol("XYZ", "210115", "C", "62.50");
 ```

-**The resulting option symbol is: `"XYZ   210115C00062500"`** (there are three spaces between "XYZ" and "210"
+**The resulting option symbol is: `"XYZ   210115C00062500"`** (there are three spaces between "XYZ" and "210115"

 ### Creating Order Objects

 The table below contains all the helper functions for creating order objects (as well as optionSymbol() ).
-The helper functions have various parameters but they all return a single JSON object which you can use directly in your orders or modify further as needed before using.
+The helper functions have various parameters but they all return a single JSON object which you can use directly in your orders or you can modify the order object further as needed before using.

 Example: